 There is no alcohol ban in India except in five states.
 However, in some of these states, foreign travellers can avail special permission from the government to buy alcohol from designated places.
 Other than in Goa, street-side beer bars are a rare sight.

 You find many cheap liquor shops for affordable prices, and they are stronger.
 Old Monk Rum is one of India’s cheapest and most loved alcoholic drinks.
 Amrut Single Malt Whiskey is made in Bangalore with Himalayan Barley and was awarded 3rd best whiskey globally at Glasgow in 2019.
 This is not available in every bar in India, as it is exported more than for local use.

 What is the most popular alcohol in India?

-Try local alcohols like Neera, Rice beer(Zutho) in Sikkim served in bamboo shoots, and Mahua from flowers of Madhya Pradesh.
+Try local alcohols like Neera, Rice beer(Zutho) in Sikkim served in bamboo shoots and Mahua from flowers of Madhya Pradesh.
 Research the constituents before entering the floating stage.

 Indians and their languages.

-Can you observe the diversity in clothing – Buddhist Traditional dresses to usual Trousers and pants – In a street show at Gangtok.
+Can you observe the diversity in clothing – Buddhist Traditional dresses to usual Trousers and pants – In a street show at Gangtok?

 How friendly are people in India?

 In general, Indians are smiling, happy, and loud talkers.
-But we are shy to talk to new people.
+But we are shy about talking to new people.
 Especially in rural areas, you need to break the ice first.
 Once we get comfortable with you, don’t be shocked when we ask, “Are you married?
 Do you have a boyfriend/Girlfriend?
 Why no kids yet?
 Come home for coffee.”
 The term “Privacy” is dealt with differently than the rest of the world in my nation.